Please help- I’m feeling very discouraged!

 - Detox Kit

 - Progress: Multiple recent red breakouts starting to heal.
 Dry after washing and oily during the day.
-Still getting mild breakouts, including a couple cystic lesions.
+Still getting mild breakouts, including a couple of cystic lesions.

 - Detox Kit